bucaoryan/CPE124_Project/README.md

 Magday, Russell Dwayne F. -  Developed the hardware

-Rosario, Adryll Dustin C. -  Developed the hardware
+Rosario, Adryll Dustin C. -  Developed the hardware, Helped in the documentation of the Project, Created the Progress Report

 Tapado, Edmund Hans - Developed the hardware, coded the Python source code, NodeJS